Portable Tire Inflator Safety: Certifications and What to Check Before You Buy

 Check Molded UL Mark

-A molded UL Mark on a tire inflator tells you the manufacturer submitted that unit to Underwriters Laboratories for testing and that the mark is meant to be permanent rather than decorative.
-You should inspect the housing for a raised, molded UL Mark—not a glued sticker—and confirm the mark matches product specifications listed by the maker.
-Authentic certifications protect consumer safety and help you confidently inflate their tires without needless risk.
+Inspect the housing for a raised, molded UL Mark, not a glued sticker, and confirm the mark matches product specifications listed by the maker.
+Authentic certifications protect consumer safety and let you inflate your tires with confidence.

-- Look for a permanently molded UL Mark on the case, not an adhesive label.
+• Look for a permanently molded UL Mark on the case, not an adhesive label.

-- Cross-check the model and UL Listing with the manufacturer’s site or UL database.
+• Cross-check the model and UL Listing with the manufacturer’s site or UL database.

-- Prefer units displaying multiple safety certifications (CE, etc.) for added assurance.
+• Prefer units displaying multiple safety certifications (CE, etc.) for added assurance.

-Be vigilant: counterfeit marks are common, so verify before you buy.
+Counterfeit marks are common, so verify before you buy.

 Inspect Power Lead Quality